 11. Have medical records sent to the hearing office.
 For this information to be considered in your hearing, you will need to submit it to the hearing office promptly.
 Before doing so, make copies of everything.
 Again, should your paperwork get lost, you do not want to have to go back to your care providers and request the information again.

 12. Ensure you have supporting statements from medical care providers.
 Listen to your attorney regarding any other documentation you may need.
 It is often helpful to have supporting statements from your treating physicians for your hearing.
 Judges give significant weight to input from doctors, and these statements may strengthen your case considerably.

 Be sure to obtain a copy of your file prior to the hearing.
 It is best to have an attorney represent you so they can review the file and look for any inconsistencies with your situation.
 Once the hearing has been scheduled, submit medical evidence updates from your doctors to the hearing office.
 Make sure these documents are submitted prior to the date of the hearing.
 All records you submit to the hearing office should be copied and kept in a safe place, so you always have the information at your hands.

 Filing a Request for a Disability Hearing?
 Call an Experienced Attorney

 Are you ready to file a request for a disability hearing?
 Has your initial claim and reconsideration both been denied by the SSA?
 It’s time to speak to an experienced disability attorney about your case.
+Working with an attorney during the appeal process can be incredibly advantageous.
+The disability system can be complex and confusing, and many applicants give up just before they are successful.
+Your attorney can help you avoid common mistakes, provide the proper documentation, and navigate these steps with minimal stress and confusion.
 Call the office of The Dansby Law Firm, P.C. at 1-877-834-7001 to schedule a free consultation.